 We Can Help

-Your EAP Resources are available anytime, day or night, for the support you and your family need.
-Contact us at 800.383.1908 to access your resources today.
+Your Employee Assistance Program (EAP) is available anytime, day or night, for the support you and your family need.
+Contact us at 800.383.1908 or log into your VITAL WorkLife App to access your resources today.
+Members of our Nurseline solution, contact us to speak with a nurse today!